-- Save a parameter set in the positioner database on the PC by clicking Load and Save Parameters -> Save parameters to stage database..., see "Creating or Modifying a Positioner Type" (p.
-236). - Transfer the current values of the listed parameters from the volatile memory to the nonvolatile memory of the C-663 by clicking Load and Save Parameters -> Save all currently active axis parameters as startup parameters to controller.
+- Save a parameter set in the positioner database on the PC by clicking on Load and Save Parameters -> Save parameters to stage database... in the expanded single axis window, see "Creating or Changing a Positioner Type" (p.
+232). - Transfer the current values of the listed parameters from the volatile memory to the nonvolatile memory of the C-863.12 by clicking Load and Save Parameters -> Save all currently active axis parameters as startup parameters to controller in the expanded single axis window.